What does it mean to mention the best restaurants in downtown Vancouver?

 The soy garlic version makes the Colonel’s secret spices taste like Chef Boyardee.

-When it comes to classic French restaurants in downtown Vancouver, this has been the crème de la crème for over 30 years.
+When it comes to the best places to eat in downtown Vancouver, this has been the crème de la crème for over 30 years.

 Le Crocodile has achieved numerous accolades due to its impeccable yet unpretentious service and innovative interpretation of traditional Gallic cuisine.